qchediak/starting_approx/README.md

 - `pendulum_ODE_SA`: Uses good starting approximations to solve the plane pendulum as an ODE over two steps and plots the errors of the starting approximations vs. stepsize.

+- `two_body_ode`: Solves the two-body problem using trivial starting approximations.

+- `two_body_ode_SA`: Uses good starting approximations to solve the two-body problem over two steps and plots the errors of the starting approximations vs. stepsize.

 Each folder is self-contained (i.e., code in one directory does not reference a file in another directory).
 To run any of the experiments, navigate within a folder and run `main` in MATLAB.
 To change parameters, look in the `init` or `main` files.
 This was run in MATLAB R2024b; earlier versions may have formatting issues in the plots.